Designations Congruent with Things: A Correspondence In Two Parts

 Raleigh has a strange relationship with you now.
 I think he’s having trouble reconciling the neohipster nerd he met once in an elevator with the idea of you as a badass older brother.
 It’s complicated.
 He lost his own brother, did you know?
 He never speaks of Yancy, but he mentions you a lot.

-Five minutes ago, he turned to me and said, “the ‘anonymous fan’ who gave you those rollerblades for your thirteenth birthday?
+Five minutes ago, he turned to me and said, “The ‘anonymous fan’ who gave you those rollerblades for your thirteenth birthday?
 It was Geiszler.
 It must have been.”

 I can’t believe I never figured that out.